Dachshund: Appearance

-A typical dachshund is long-bodied and muscular with short stubby legs.
+A typical Dachshund is long-bodied and muscular with short stubby legs.
 Its front paws are disproportionately large, being paddle-shaped and particularly suitable for digging.
 Its skin is loose enough not to tear while tunneling in tight burrows to chase prey.
 Its snout is long.
 Its ears are disproportionately big and droopy.

 Coat and color

-There are three dachshund coat varieties: smooth coat (short hair), long-haired, and wire-haired.
-Longhaired dachshunds have a silky coat and short featherings on legs and ears.
-Wire-haired dachshunds are the least common coat variety in the United States (although it is the most common in Germany) and the most recent coat to appear in breeding standards.
-While short-haired dachshunds have two types of coats, silky and smooth.
+There are three Dachshund coat varieties: smooth coat (short hair), long-haired, and wire-haired.
+Longhaired Dachshunds have a silky coat and short featherings on legs and ears.
+Wire-haired Dachshunds are the most common coat variety in Germany and the most recent coat to appear in breeding standards.
+Short-haired Dachshunds have two types of coats, silky and smooth.
 Silky short hairs have a very shiny, glossy, and soft to the touch coat, while smooth short hairs have more of a coarse and prickly coat.

 Dachshunds have a wide variety of colors and patterns, the most common one being red.
 Their base coloration can be single-colored (either red, cream, or brown), tan pointed (black and tan, chocolate and tan, blue and tan, or isabella and tan), and in wire-haired dogs, a color referred to as wild boar.
 Patterns such as dapple (merle), sable, brindle and piebald also can occur on any of the base colors.
 Dachshunds in the same litter may be born in different coat colors depending on the genetic makeup of the parents.

 The Dachshund Club of America (DCA) and the American Kennel Club (AKC) consider Double Dapple to be out of standard and a disqualifying color in the show ring.
 Piebald is now a recognized color in the Dachshund Club of America (DCA) breed standard.

 Dogs that are double-dappled have the merle pattern of a dapple, but with distinct white patches that occur when the dapple gene expresses itself twice in the same area of the coat.
 The DCA excluded the wording "double-dapple" from the standard in 2007 and now strictly uses the wording "dapple" as the double dapple gene is commonly responsible for blindness and deafness.